Kids: Aim to Make Homework Fun

 For Everalda Sidaravicius, Brazilian psychologist and counselor in psychotherapy in Canada, the lack of English among immigrant parents should not stop them from getting involved in their children’s education.
 “Parents can help in their own language on disciplines that use universal symbols, like math and science,” she says.

 Sidaravicius suggests parents get engaged in their kid’s schooling, participate in school meetings, get to know their teachers, and following their children’s performance along the way.
 More important, she says, is that the parents serve as an example for their children.
 Let them see you reading, or trying to read in English.
 Make clear that they will succeed with their English studies and, the better they get, the easier their lives will be.

 Joao learned the lesson quickly.
 Arriving in Canada a month after the beginning of classes, he started attending St. Luke Catholic School one week later.
 He was seated close to other Portuguese speakers in an attempt to make him more comfortable, but it was the mocking from the English-speaking students that pushed Joao to dominate the new language fast.

-By the time he reached grade 10, the teen had lots of friends and stopped getting upset when someone laughed at him.
+Now in grade 10, the teen has lots of friends and no longer gets upset when someone laughs at him.

 “People are more mature in high school.
 They don’t laugh when you make mistakes.
-And, if they laughed, I laughed too.”
+And, if they laugh, I laugh too.”
 In the future, Joao wants to become a pilot.
 Where?
 Here in Canada.
 “I love this country,” he justifies.

 Continuing his self-education tactic, Joao keeps playing videogames, now not only a precious gadget to sharpen his English skills but also an excellent “flight simulator”.
 CNM